-Budapest is one of the most popular capital cities in Europe – it has so many things to do, see and experiment.
-It has some really unique attractions, budget-friendly prices, and very interesting foods.
+Budapest is one of Europe’s most popular capital cities – it has so many things to do, see and experience.
+It has some really unique attractions, budget-friendly prices, and very interesting food.
 We believe that 3 days in Budapest is the perfect amount of time for most travelers.
 Three days in Budapest will allow you to see all the main landmarks and a few less known things without feeling too rushed.

 In this post, we will explore 21 fun things to do in Budapest in 3 days, where to stay, some practical tips and advice, and obviously a 3-day itinerary to Budapest that you can adapt to your needs.